ray-project/ray/doc/source/workflows/actors.rst

 Long-lived sub-workflows
 ------------------------

 We do not recommend running long-lived workflows as sub-workflows of a virtual actor.
 This is because sub-workflows block future actor methods calls from executing while they are running.
 Instead, you can launch a *separate* workflow and track its execution using workflow API methods.
+By generating the workflow id deterministically (ensuring idempotency), we can ensure that no duplicate workflows are launched even if there is a failure.

 .. code-block:: python
     :caption: Long-lived sub-workflow (bad).